tensorflow/build/tf_sig_build_dockerfiles/README.md

     docker pull tensorflow/build:latest-python3.9
     ```

-4. Start a Docker container with the three folders mounted.
+4. Start a backgrounded Docker container with the three folders mounted.

     - Mount the TensorFlow source code to `/tf/tensorflow`.
     - Mount the directory for built packages to `/tf/pkg`.
     - Mount the bazel cache to `/tf/cache`.

-    You don't need `/tf/cache` if you're going to use the remote cache.
+You don't need `/tf/cache` if
+      you're going to use the remote cache.

+    Here are the arguments we're using:

+    - `--name tf`: Names the container `tf` so we can refer to it later.
+    - `-w /tf/tensorflow`: All commands run in the `/tf/tensorflow` directory,
+      where the TF source code is.
+    - `-it`: Makes the container interactive for running commands
+    - `-d`: Makes the container start in the background, so we can send
+      commands to it instead of running commands from inside.

+    And `-v` is for mounting directories into the container.

     ```bash
-    docker run --name tf -w /tf/tensorflow -itd --rm \
+    docker run --name tf -w /tf/tensorflow -it -d \
       -v "/tmp/packages:/tf/pkg" \
       -v "/tmp/tensorflow:/tf/tensorflow" \
       -v "/tmp/bazelcache:/tf/cache" \